gina-alaska/riverice-cookbook/README.md

 # riverice cookbook
 The cookbook to manage riverice.gina.alaska.edu

+# Contents
+The riverice cookbook installs and configures the following:
+* Centos Operating System
+* User accounts as requested by the project stakeholders
+* Required Software pkgs and their dependencies:
+  * Polar2grid
+  * Production LDM server
+  * GINA mirror_products.sh (launched via cron)

 # Usage
 Include riverice::default in your run list.
-Ensure

 # Attributes